DhruvPatel1409/Mental-Health-Prediction-in-Tech/README.md

 - Since the dataset contains categorical variables, they need to be converted into numerical format for machine learning models.
 - The following encoding techniques are used:
   - `LabelEncoder`: Converts categorical labels into integers.
-  - `OneHotEncoder`: Used for categorical variables with multiple unique values to prevent ordinality issues.
 - The final dataset contains a mix of encoded categorical and numerical features.

 ### 4. Feature Scaling